Genusbiz/docs/developers/installation-and-configuration/archive/install-genus-desktop-client-on-your-computer.md

 Genus Apps supports multiple natural languages, and there are two types of text strings that are translated.

 First, the text strings which are a inherent in the Genus desktop client application, like the names of the **File** and **Edit** menus.
-The translations of these text strings are stored in one file per language in the folder [CSIDL_PROGRAM_FILES](csidl-constant-values-for-various-microsoft-windows-versions.md "CSIDL Constant Values for Various Microsoft Windows Versions")<span style="FONT-STYLE: italic">\Genus\Client\Translations, i.e. in a subfolder of the application executable folder.
+The translations of these text strings are stored in one file per language in the folder [CSIDL_PROGRAM_FILES](csidl-constant-values-for-various-microsoft-windows-versions.md "CSIDL Constant Values for Various Microsoft Windows Versions")_\Genus\Client\Translations_, i.e. in a subfolder of the application executable folder.

-An example of such a file on Windows 8 for a translation to Norwegian is <span style="FONT-STYLE: italic">C:\Program Files (x86)\Genus\Client\Translations\Genus.nb-NO.gct, where <span style="FONT-STYLE: italic">nb-NO is the culture name specifying the language and country.
+An example of such a file on Windows 8 for a translation to Norwegian is _C:\Program Files (x86)\Genus\Client\Translations\Genus.nb-NO.gct_, where _nb-NO_ is the culture name specifying the language and country.
 Note that if you have changed the default folder in the Genus installation program during first time install, the placement of the language translation cache files will change accordingly.

-Secondly, any translated text strings part of your application model are stored in one file per language in the folder [CSIDL_LOCAL_APPDATA](csidl-constant-values-for-various-microsoft-windows-versions.md "CSIDL Constant Values for Various Microsoft Windows Versions")<span style="FONT-STYLE: italic">\Genus\Client\{<span style="FONT-STYLE: italic">[Directory GUID](../../../terminology.md)<span style="FONT-STYLE: italic">}\Translations.
-The translation files are named <span style="FONT-STYLE: italic">LanguageStrings.{Culture}.gct, where <span style="FONT-STYLE: italic">{Culture} is the culture name specifying the language and country.
+Secondly, any translated text strings part of your application model are stored in one file per language in the folder [CSIDL_LOCAL_APPDATA](csidl-constant-values-for-various-microsoft-windows-versions.md "CSIDL Constant Values for Various Microsoft Windows Versions")_\Genus\Client\\_{[Directory GUID](../../../terminology.md)}_\Translations_.
+The translation files are named _LanguageStrings.{Culture}.gct_, where _{Culture}_ is the culture name specifying the language and country.

-An example of such a file on Windows 8 for a translation to Norwegian is <span style="FONT-STYLE: italic">C:\Users\john\AppData\Local\Genus\Client\{826E89DC-BD93-4120-8198-0B6B2D459905}\Translations\LanguageStrings.nb-NO.gct
+An example of such a file on Windows 8 for a translation to Norwegian is _C:\Users\john\AppData\Local\Genus\Client\{826E89DC-BD93-4120-8198-0B6B2D459905}\Translations\LanguageStrings.nb-NO.gct_

 **Help Files**

 Help files are downloaded automatically to your computer the first time you invoke Genus Help.

-Help files are stored in the folder [CSIDL_LOCAL_APPDATA](csidl-constant-values-for-various-microsoft-windows-versions.md "CSIDL Constant Values for Various Microsoft Windows Versions")<span style="FONT-STYLE: italic">\Genus\Client\{<span style="FONT-STYLE: italic">[Directory GUID](../../../terminology.md)<span style="FONT-STYLE: italic">}\HelpFiles\{Culture} on your computer.
+Help files are stored in the folder [CSIDL_LOCAL_APPDATA](csidl-constant-values-for-various-microsoft-windows-versions.md "CSIDL Constant Values for Various Microsoft Windows Versions")_\Genus\Client\\_{[Directory GUID](../../../terminology.md)}_\HelpFiles\\{Culture}_ on your computer.

-<span style="FONT-STYLE: italic">{Culture} is the help text culture name specifying the language and sublanguage.
+_{Culture}_ is the help text culture name specifying the language and sublanguage.

 The folder contains the following files:

-*   <span style="FONT-STYLE: italic">GenusHelp.chm: The help file in Microsoft Compiled HTML Help format.
+*  _GenusHelp.chm_: The help file in Microsoft Compiled HTML Help format.
-*   <span style="FONT-STYLE: italic">Version.txt: A text file only containing the help file version number.
+*  _Version.txt_: A text file only containing the help file version number.

-An example of a folder name on Windows 8 for a user with user name John and the US English help text (culture en-US) is <span style="FONT-STYLE: italic">C:\Users\john\AppData\Local\Genus\Client\{826E89DC-BD93-4120-8198-0B6B2D459905}\HelpFiles\en-US\
+An example of a folder name on Windows 8 for a user with user name John and the US English help text (culture en-US) is _C:\Users\john\AppData\Local\Genus\Client\{826E89DC-BD93-4120-8198-0B6B2D459905}\HelpFiles\en-US\_

 **Older versions of Application Executable Files, Application Extension Files and Language Translation Cache files**

 In environments running multiple versions of Genus desktop clients, older versions are stored on your client.
 See [Genus Startup Logic](install-genus-desktop-client-on-your-computer.md) for more information.

-*   If you have write access to [CSIDL_COMMON_APPDATA](csidl-constant-values-for-various-microsoft-windows-versions.md "CSIDL Constant Values for Various Microsoft Windows Versions"), older versions of the Application Executable Files are stored in the folder <span style="FONT-STYLE: italic">CSIDL_COMMON_APPDATA\Genus\Client\VersionCache\<Genus Version Number>.
+*   If you have write access to [CSIDL_COMMON_APPDATA](csidl-constant-values-for-various-microsoft-windows-versions.md "CSIDL Constant Values for Various Microsoft Windows Versions"), older versions of the Application Executable Files are stored in the folder _CSIDL\_COMMON\_APPDATA\Genus\Client\VersionCache\\\<Genus Version Number\>_.
-*   If you do <span style="FONT-STYLE: italic">not have write access to <span style="FONT-STYLE: italic">CSIDL_COMMON_APPDATA, older versions are stored in the folder [CSIDL_LOCAL_APPDATA](csidl-constant-values-for-various-microsoft-windows-versions.md "CSIDL Constant Values for Various Microsoft Windows Versions")<span style="FONT-STYLE: italic">\Genus\Client\VersionCache\<Genus Version Number>.
+*   If you do _not_ have write access to _CSIDL\_COMMON\_APPDATA_, older versions are stored in the folder [CSIDL_LOCAL_APPDATA](csidl-constant-values-for-various-microsoft-windows-versions.md "CSIDL Constant Values for Various Microsoft Windows Versions")_\Genus\Client\VersionCache\\\<Genus Version Number\>_.

 Older versions of Application Extension Files and Language Translation Cache files are stored in subfolders following the pattern above.

 If you have changed the default folder in the Genus installation program during first time install, the location of the files will change accordingly.

-The actual version number of your Genus desktop client can be obtained by right-clicking your <span style="FONT-STYLE: italic">genus.exe file, select **Properties** and locate the **File Version** property. <span style="FONT-STYLE: italic">
+The actual version number of your Genus desktop client can be obtained by right-clicking your _genus.exe_ file, select **Properties** and locate the **File Version** property.